 Act confident.
 Hold your head up, stand up straight, and make eye contact.

 Each school in the Renfrew County District School Board (RCDSB) has its own bulling procedure and report forms.
-We do not tolerate bullying and we take bullying incidents seriously by documenting them on report forms and following procedures to eliminate the behaviour and protect our students.
+We do not tolerate bullying and we take bullying incidents seriously.
+Incidents are documented on report forms.
 You can contact the school principal by visiting Find a School for more information.

 Below are sample forms for reporting bullying incidents in our schools.